Tank Pad foundations (Fig. 1) are-

 - initial height above adjacent ground level

-- highest possible ground water level
+- highest possible groundwater level

-- angle of slope of the shoulder
+- the angle of slope of the shoulder

 - geotechnical properties of the tank foundation materials and subsoil

-- load provided by the tank and its contents during hydrostatic testing, operation and maintenance
+- load provided by the tank and its contents during hydrostatic testing, operation, and maintenance

 Tank Foundation Shoulders:

-The shoulder width shall be selected such that the stability of the foundation, shoulder and subsoil is ensured.
+The shoulder width shall be selected such that the stability of the foundation, shoulder, and subsoil is ensured.
 The minimum width of the tank foundation shoulder (S) depends on several aspects:

 - height of the tank (H)

-- density of the product
+- the density of the product

-- slope of the tank foundation edge
+- the slope of the tank foundation edge

 - height of the tank foundation (T)